 Unfortunately, the story doesn't end there.
 In late October 2019 we had a significant blow, as more cancer cells were detected in her liver.
 Despite further treatment, in December 2019 she was diagnosed as terminally ill and the effects on her body took its toll.
 On 1st February 2020, Laura gave her last breath in the hospice at Salisbury surrounded by her husband and family at her bedside.
 Our lives have been torn apart by this wretched disease.

 She was my life, my rock, my soulmate.
 And someone who will always remain deep in my heart.
 I don't know what the future is going to hold for me, but I do know that from now on, life will be very different.
-Prior to her death, Laura asked for people to make a donation on her "Just Giving" site.
+Prior to her death, Laura asked for people to make a donation on her "Just Giving" site, which was to raise funds for the charity Fight Bladder Cancer.
+A few of us managed to get this sorted and were thankful for everyone who donated, as we managed to raise somewhere in the region of around £20K (if memory serves me right).
+In addition, Laura also asked me (David) to sell off her beloved Marmite collection which totals nearly 300 items!
+A separate blog for this can be seen by clicking this link here of which the money raised from this sale will go to St Raphael's Hospice in South West London.
 The details of which can be seen below.

 But equally, we'd like to thank the unsung heroes.
 These are the people who by making a completely selfless act saved the life of Laura.
 It took seven people donating their blood to help keep her alive.
 The NHS require over 135,000 units each year, so if you can spare just 15 minutes out of your day then please give blood and help save someone else's life today.